GusRiva/NetworkAnalysisWIDH-NYCDH2021/README.md

 "clusterMaker2": Calculates clusters.
 Recommended: *apps -> clusterMaker -> Community cluster (GLay)*.
 After performing the analyisis, the result will be added to the data table.
 You can color the clusters going to *Style -> Fill Color"* and choosing the column *\__glayCluster*

+### GraphCommons

+You need to register for a free account.
+Then you can create new graph.

+The data needs to be prepared in a very special format.
+The file *GraphCommons_Hamlet.csv* has the data from the character network of *Hamlet* in that format.
+To upload it:

+*Import -> Excel CSV -> Import Edges*

+The complete graph can look like the image in [GraphCommons_Hamlet.png](./GraphCommons_Hamlet.png)

 ## Notes

 <b id="dracor_note">[1](#a1)</b> Fischer, Frank, et al. (2019).
 Programmable Corpora: Introducing DraCor, an Infrastructure for the Research on European Drama.
 In Proceedings of DH2019: "Complexities", Utrecht University, doi:10.5281/zenodo.4284002.